RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

 EXPOSE 80
 ENTRYPOINT ["dotnet", "Toss.Server.dll"]
 ```
- - We can see a really nice feature of Docker : I was able to import the 2.2.7 runtime into a 3.0 sdk docker image because my integration test runs RavenDB.Embedded which is not compatible with runtime 3.
+ - We can see a really nice feature of Docker : I was able to import the 2.2.7 runtime into a 3.0 sdk docker image .
+I needed this because my integration tests runs RavenDB.Embedded which is not compatible with runtime 3.
- - With multi stage build I can use the sdk for building my app then only the runtime for executing it which will make my docker image smaller
+ - With multi stage build I can use the sdk for building my app then only the runtime for executing it which will make my final docker image smaller
- - I first copy the csproj and sln files for using layer caching : if I don't change anything to my csproj files, then the "RUN dotnet restore ./Toss.sln" line will use the cached version making my build faster.
+ - I first copy the csproj and sln files for optimizing layer caching : if I don't change anything to my csproj files, then the "RUN dotnet restore ./Toss.sln" line will use the cached version of this layer, making my build faster (even though Azure DevOps doesn't provide docker layer caching yet).
  - "RUN dotnet test ./Toss.Tests" runs my integration tests, not the E2E.

 Then I need to create a docker-compose file describing my app and its dependencies :